-There’s a reason you won’t see antebellum architecture during your best Things to Do in Downtown Durham itinerary and it’s not because Sherman burned it down or something.
+There’s a reason you won’t see antebellum architecture during your best Things to Do in Downtown Durham itinerary and it’s not because General Sherman burned it down or something.
 Durham didn’t become a city until after the Civil War.
 Like Atlanta, Georgia, it started as just a train station.
 When there was enough business booming in the area, the fine folks of the Durham area incorporated it into a town.

 I was surprised to learn Durham was named after a doctor who donated the land the town needed to exist.
 I always thought it was named after Durham in England!
 Almost everything else on the East Coast is named after something British: New London, New York, New Sconesylvania, etc.